mobizt/ESP-Mail-Client/README.md

 *Require root certificate of Email server which is available in Arduino IDE's WiFi101 /WiFiNINA Firmware Updater tool.

-### Install Custom Built WiFiNINA Firmware
+### Install Custom Build WiFiNINA Firmware

-To install custom built WiFiNINA firmware, please follow the following instructions.
+To install custom build WiFiNINA firmware, please follow the following instructions.

 1. Install flash tool, esptool.py from [here](https://github.com/espressif/esptool).
 To instal esptool python script, you will need either [Python 2.7 or Python 3.4 or newer](https://www.python.org/downloads/) installed on your system.